 When Europeans arrived, the Seneca Nation of the Iroquois Confederacy used this area as hunting grounds.
 In 1757, the Proprietary Council of Pennsylvania sent Moravian missionary Christian Frederick Post to convince the Seneca to join the British in the French and Indian War, but the Seneca sided with the French.
 The English won the war and eventually purchased the land from the Iroquois.

-John's son, Andrew, bought 36 acres from his father, then gained the rest of his acreage when his father died in 1858.
-Anthony erected three sawmills, one flouring mill, one planing mill, a boat scaffold, several dwellings and a store.
-About 1870, he built the Cook Homestead at the corner of land where Route 36 and River Road intersect.
-Many of the large homes on River Road are still maintained by the Cook Family and descendents.
+One of John’s sons, Anthony, bought 36 acres from his father and then gained the rest of his acreage when his father died in 1858.
+Anthony erected three sawmills, one flouring mill, one planing mill, a boat scaffold, several dwellings, and a store.
+About 1870, he built the Cook Homestead, now known as the Inn at Cook Forest, at the corner of land where PA 36 and River Road intersect.
+Many of the large homes on River Road are still maintained by the Cook Family and descendants.
 After Anthony’s death, the business was managed under A. Cook Sons Company.

 In 1934, CCC Camp SP-2 was built in the present-day River Cabins area along River Road.
-A typical CCC camp had barracks, a mess hall, bathhouses and other structures.
-This camp housed 200 enrollees and staff until 1937 when it closed, and the buildings were razed and used to construct CCC Camp SP-6 at Raccoon Creek State Park in Beaver County.
+This camp with barracks, a mess hall, and bathhouses served 200 enrollees and staff until it closed in 1937.
+The buildings were razed and used to construct CCC Camp SP-6 at Raccoon Creek State Park in Beaver County.

-Work of the CCC in Cook Forest still remains.
-Indian and River cabins were built, trails and roads constructed and forest resources preserved by these hard-working men.
+Work of the CCC still remains.
+Indian and River cabins were built, trails and roads constructed, and forest resources preserved by these hard-working men.

 For more information on the CCC explore the CCC Years.

-Memorial Fountain: Built in 1950 on Longfellow Trail, the fountain was dedicated to the original Cook Forest Association.
-The association was instrumental in raising additional funds needed to purchase the land from the A. Cook Sons Company.
+Memorial Fountain: Built in 1950 on Longfellow Trail, the fountain was dedicated to the original members of the Cook Forest Association who were instrumental in raising additional funds needed to purchase the land from the A. Cook Sons Company.

-Cook Forest Fire Tower/Seneca Point Overlook: The 80-foot fire tower built in 1929, gave firefighters a 15- to 20-mile view of the area.
-The tower retired from service in 1966.
-Periodically, the cab on top of the tower is open during interpretive programs.
+Cook Forest Fire Tower/Seneca Point Overlook: The 87.5-foot fire tower, built in 1929 by the commonwealth’s Department of Forest and Waters gave firefighters a 15-to 20-mile view of the area.
+The tower was retired from service in 1966.
+Periodically, the observation cabin on top of the tower is open during programs.